attdevsupport/VideoOptimizer/README.md

 +	A black screen is displayed on the video viewer as soon as the trace is opened instead of an image from the device on which the trace was collected.

 #### •	Android Device Data Capture – CPU Temperature
-+	Android Device Data Capture – CPU Temperature
++	CPU temperature is device dependent.

 #### •	Video Best Practices
 +	In line videos are sometimes captured as part of trace analysis and a single segment is displayed on the diagnostics chart.
 The user is able to select the segment.